idptools/parrot/data/README.md

 ## splitfile.txt

 This file is an example splitfile that can be provided with the ``--split`` flag.
 Each of the three lines contain the integers that assign sequences from the datafile into the training, validation and test sets respectively.
 This particular file only has integers from 0-299, for intended use with the example datafiles provided here.

+## encoding_example.txt

+This is an example encoding file that can be used with the `--encode` flag.

+## nucleotide_dataset.tsv & nucleotide_encoding.txt

+An encoding scheme and example dataset that modifies PARROT to work on nucleotide sequences rather than amino acid sequences.